 Incorporate MDM in a larger IT management strategy

 Explain the purpose and importance of MDM to employees

 Once you have the right processes and solutions in place, managing mobile devices should be easy.
-However, you need to put in time upfront if you want seamless MDM.
+However, you need to put in time up front if you want seamless MDM.

-Mobile device management best practices
+What are mobile device management best practices?

 An ideal MDM program should simultaneously enhance mobile device security and employee productivity, but striking the right balance requires following best practices.
 These tips can help: